ABOUT VIKINGLAND RETRIEVER CLUB

 dog against a standard, so the handler/dog are not competing

-against each others but rather on the merit of the dogs
+against each other but rather on the merit of the dogs abilities,

-abilities, natural and trained.
-Judged areas include a dog's
+natural and trained.
+Judged areas include a dog's natural

-natural ability to mark, remember a fall, hunting style,
+ability to mark, remember a fall, hunting style, perseverance,

-areas as steadiness, control, response, and delivery.
-Hunt
+control, response, and delivery.
+Hunt tests have Master,

 Informals are fun events